“Business Ethics: new challenges, better theories, practical solutions”

 We also welcome papers on broader business ethics topics, whether theoretical or empirical, including (but not limited to):

-- Maori and Indigenous ethics
+- Indigenous ethics and Indigenous philosophy

 - Corporate social responsibility, sustainability, and irresponsibility

-- Artificial intelligence, disruptive technology and ethics
+- Artificial intelligence, technology and ethics

 - Managerial ethics

 - Ethics in human resource management